Aetna life insurance review 2021

 If your employer offers life insurance coverage through Aetna, it’s worth taking advantage of that.
 The insurer requires employers to cover at least half of your premium, making it the most cost-effective option for many policyholders.
 Aetna automatically covers children under its policies — though coverage isn’t customizable.

-What type of life insurance does Aetna offer?
+What types of life insurance coverage does Aetna offer?